-On 27 February 2019, amendments were signed to the credit agreement with SEB Bankas AB, under which the final repayment date for the overdraft facility granted to the borrower (Rokiškio Sūris AB) was extended until 29 February 2020, and the credit line of up to mEUR 34.9 (thirty four million nine hundred thousand) was granted.
+On 13 February 2020, amendments were signed to the credit agreement with SEB Bankas AB, under which the final repayment date for the overdraft facility granted to the borrower (Rokiškio Sūris AB) was extended until 28 February 2021.
 The Company's assets pledged previously for the benefit of the Bank were extended in order to secure the repayment of the loan, and the claims to receivables were pledged additionally.
 The interest rate set in the credit agreement was not subject to repricing.

-Other information on major developments after the end of fiscal year is provided in comment 35 to the consolidated report of Rokiškio sūris, AB and the financial report of the parent company of 31 December, 2018.
+Other information on major developments after the end of fiscal year is provided in comment 34 to the consolidated report of Rokiškio sūris, AB and the financial report of the parent company of 31 December, 2019.